 - What is your budget for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Do you have anyone in the home with respiratory problems?
+- Does anyone living in the home have respiratory issues?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Do you know what it means?
+Are you sure what it means?